Our Curriculum

 Art & Design is taught and enjoyed in its own right and is also used to enhance the learning in other curriculum areas.
 The children are shown how to use a wide range of media, skills and tools in a 2-D and 3-D context.
 Their enthusiasm, talent and creativity are celebrated around the school on the display areas.
 Art is also a wonderful way of appreciating other times and cultures.

-Art and Design Progression of skills
+Art and Design Progression of Learning

 Physical Education

-PE Progression of skills
+PE Progression of learning

 Modern Foreign languages – German